lambdacms/lambdacms/README.md

 cabal install
 ```

-You can now procede by creating a repository for your newly created extension.
+The `create` script is not longer of use; just delete it with `rm create`.
-You might also want to remove the `create` script, as you no longer need it.
+In case you want to publish your extension, you probably want to edit your

-In case you want to publish your extension, you probebly want to edit your
+extension's `.cabal` file setting things like author and license, and
-extension's cabal file.
+procede by creating a repository for your newly created extension.

 # License